U.S. Route 31E

-U.S. Route 31E (US 31E) is the easternmost of two parallel routes for U.S. Highway 31 from Nashville, Tennessee, to Louisville, Kentucky.
-(At one time, it split with U.S. Highway 31W at Sellersburg, Indiana, north of Louisville.)
+U.S. Route 31E (US 31E) is the eastern parallel route for U.S. Highway 31 from Nashville, Tennessee, to Louisville, Kentucky.

 Route description

 Tennessee

 US 31E begins as the Ellington Parkway at the corner of Main Street and US 31, US 31W, US 41 and US 431 (Spring Street) just east of Interstate 24 (I-24).
+It never intersects Interstate 40.
 The freeway's interchanges in the middle of the route mainly includes locally maintained streets such as Cleveland Street, East Trinity Lane, Hart Lane, and Broadmoor Drive.

 Ellington Parkway ends at an interchange with SR 155 (Briley Parkway), about 0.56 mi east of the Briley's I-65 junction.
 A ramp directing Ellington Parkway's northbound traffic to I-65 north is provided at the Briley/Ellington junction.
 Access to Ellington Parkway southbound is also provided by a ramp from I-65 south via exit 90A.
 The road is named for former Tennessee governor Buford Ellington, who served two non-consecutive terms from 1959 to 1963, the other from 1967 to 1971.
 Ellington encouraged much road building throughout the state during his second term as governor.

-After Nashville, the highway passes through Hendersonville and Gallatin, Tennessee.
-It never intersects Interstate 40.
+After a brief concurrency with SR 155, the highway passes through Madison before entering Sumner County, where it passes through the cities of Hendersonville and Gallatin, Tennessee.
+It begins a concurrency with US 231 just east of Bethpage.